 An exhibition display that has been built for outdoor use will be protected against the elements by way of durable materials.
 Corrosion, warping from extreme temperatures, water damage, and other hazards can be avoided with careful planning early in the process.

-Temporary installations might require little more than a temporary covering to shield against bad weather.
+Temporary installations might require only a temporary covering to shield against bad weather.
 For experiential marketing campaigns designed to attract and engage an audience, a rainy day plan can help avoid costly downtime.

 Finding Outdoor Art Installation Companies

-How can you benefit from a fully-integrated design and fabrication studio?
-Schedule an introduction to Bridgewater Studio and get a free project plan to set your next outdoor art exhibit up for success from the start.
+How can you benefit from a fully integrated design and fabrication studio?
+Schedule a no-obligation strategy session with Bridgewater Studio to discover how our end-to-end strategy, design, and production studio can set your next project up for success.